github-linguist/linguist/README.md

 # Linguist

-We use this library at GitHub to detect blob languages, highlight code, ignore binary files, suppress generated files in diffs and generate language breakdown graphs.
+We use this library at GitHub to detect blob languages, highlight code, ignore binary files, suppress generated files in diffs, and generate language breakdown graphs.

 ## Features

 ### Language detection

 Linguist defines the list of all languages known to GitHub in a [yaml file](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).
 In order for a file to be highlighted, a language and lexer must be defined there.

 Most languages are detected by their file extension.
 This is the fastest and most common situation.

 For disambiguating between files with common extensions, we first apply some common-sense heuristics to pick out obvious languages.
-After that, we use a [Bayesian classifier](https://github.com/github/linguist/blob/master/lib/linguist/classifier.rb).
+After that, we use a [statistical classifier](https://github.com/github/linguist/blob/master/lib/linguist/classifier.rb).
-For an example, this process can help us tell the difference between `.h` files which could be either C, C++, or Obj-C.
+This process can help us tell the difference between, for example, `.h` files which could be either C, C++, or Obj-C.

-In the actual GitHub app we deal with `Grit::Blob` objects.
-For testing, there is a simple `FileBlob` API.

 ```ruby